 A planned gift allows you to make charitable gifts, continue to meet the current needs of your and your family, and take advantage of current tax incentives.
-With your help, the Watson Institute can continue to help children with special needs achieve their fullest potential in all aspects of their lives.
+With your help, Watson Institute can continue to help children with special needs achieve their fullest potential in all aspects of their lives.

-For over 100 years the Watson Institute has been providing services to children with special needs.
+For over 100 years Watson Institute has been providing services to children with special needs.
 We partner with generous individuals, corporations and foundations who invest in our mission.
 Teamwork is one of our core values—and we need you to work with us.

 Supporting Watson is easy.
-You can name the Watson Institute in your will, fund a Watson charitable gift annuity and receive a steady stream of income, or choose from a wide array of giving options that align your philanthropic goals with your everyday interests.
+You can name Watson Institute in your will, fund a Watson charitable gift annuity and receive a steady stream of income, or choose from a wide array of giving options that align your philanthropic goals with your everyday interests.

 This site is designed to make it easy for you to get the information you need when considering a planned gift.
 You will also find information to share with your financial advisor and estate planner.
 When you are ready, you can use this site to reach out to us to share your plans, let us know what you are considering, or just to start a confidential, no obligation conversation about what's possible.Get in Touch with Us

 You can directly impact our mission through your financial gift.

 Through a provision in your written and executed will, you can make a gift in the form of cash, securities, real estate or personal property.
 There are many types of bequests.
 Choose the one that best fits your needs and intentions.

 Naming Watson Institute as the beneficiary of a qualified retirement plan asset such as a 401(k), 403(b), IRA, Keogh, profit-sharing pension plan or other donor-advised funds, will accomplish a charitable goal while realizing significant tax savings.